jgallardo38/guillermogallardo-final-project/code/eda-code/readme.md

-# eda-code
+# EDA-Code

-This folder includes a file named HReda, which contains code for conducting simple exploratory data analysis (EDA) by generating tables and plots.
-This QMD file utilizes the cleaned data to produce these visualizations, which are then stored in the designated `results` sub-folder.
+This directory includes a file named HReda, which contains code for conducting simple exploratory data analysis (EDA).
+The QMD file utilizes cleaned data to generate tables and plots, storing the visualizations in the designated results sub-folder.